openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 ### grantUserGrantedPermission

-grantUserGrantedPermission(tokenID: number, permissionName: string, permissionFlag: number, callback: AsyncCallback&lt;void&gt;): void
+grantUserGrantedPermission(tokenID: number, permissionName: Permissions, permissionFlag: number, callback: AsyncCallback&lt;void&gt;): void

-Grants a user granted permission to an application.
+Grants a user_grant permission to an application.
 This API uses an asynchronous callback to return the result.

-This is a system API.
+**System API**: This is a system API.

-**Required permissions**: ohos.permission.GRANT_SENSITIVE_PERMISSIONS
+**Required permissions**: ohos.permission.GRANT_SENSITIVE_PERMISSIONS (available only to system applications)

 **System capability**: SystemCapability.Security.AccessToken